haotien91/SC25-WinterCamp-PBS/README.md

 ## Hands-on Lab

 ## PLEASE CLONE IT IN YOUR HOME DIRECTORY.      ~/
-### You can modify the $(TODO).
+### All you need is modifying the $(TODO).

 1. Scalability Test.
    * Set TRIES to 100,000 and measure the performance with different numbers of processes multiple times.
 Then, use Google Sheets to create a Scalability chart.
+You will find the output of execution time in .out file.
    ```bash
     #!/bin/bash
     #PBS -N pi-mt-Intel-OMPI